qooxdoo/qooxdoo/documentation/manual/source/pages/widget/splitbutton.rst

 Description
 -----------
-The SplitButton acts like a normal button, but it opens a menu when clicking on the arrow.
+The SplitButton acts like a normal button, but it opens a menu when tapping on the arrow.
 The menu could contain a history list or something similar.

 For using a menu see: :doc:`menu`